-- i.
-'Security', to provide relevant background information as appropriate and risk-assessment and risk-management expertise; - ii.
-'Accommodation', to provide relevant background information as appropriate and risk-assessment and risk-management expertise; - iii.
-Students' Union officer, if the issues have a Students' Union origin or dimension.
-They provide relevant background information as appropriate and risk-assessment and riskmanagement expertise relating to the student experience; - iv.
-'Media and Communications', to assess the impact information that is, or may become, in the public domain has on riskassessment and/or risk-management.
-They do not act in a decision-making role; - v.
-Other University staff as judged necessary by the Chair; - vi.
+- iii.
+'Accommodation', to provide relevant background information as appropriate and risk-management expertise; - iv.
+Students' Union CEO, if the issues have a Students' Union origin or dimension.
+They provide relevant background information as appropriate and risk-assessment and risk-management expertise relating to the student experience; - v.
+Academic Colleagues such as Programme Leader or Head of School, where the incident which led to the Case Conference is related to the course of study or where there may be a Fitness to Practise element; - vi.
+Other University staff as judged necessary by the Chair; - vii.
 Members of relevant external agencies as judged necessary advisers in exceptional circumstances by the Chair.
 They do not act in a decision-making role.